The Unthanks: Here's the Tender Coming

 In 2009, the band became the Unthanks, and their manager Adrian McNally and his childhood friend Chris Price joined the group.
 Here's the Tender Coming, their third album (and the first under the Unthanks moniker), was released on 14 September 2009.
 It was Folk Album of the Year for The Guardian and also for Mojo magazine.
 Sid Smith, of BBC Music, described it as an "astonishing record", "beautiful", "haunting", and "beguiling".
-In a four-starred review for The Guardian, Colin Irwin said: "This album may not be quite as bleak as The Bairns, and the sound is more sophisticated, but they still sound like nobody else...
-Tracks build slowly and mysteriously, but all are in service of the song.
-Their arrangement of the title track − a traditional song about the emotional devastation wrought by press gangs − brilliantly encapsulates the story's fraught desperation.
+In a four-starred review for The Guardian, Colin Irwin said: "Their arrangement of the title track − a traditional song about the emotional devastation wrought by press gangs − brilliantly encapsulates the story's fraught desperation.
 Their version of Nobody Knew She Was There, one of Ewan MacColl's lesser-known songs about his mother, painstakingly paints a similarly dramatic backdrop with more atmospheric brass, and they put their own stamp on the Nic Jones classic, Annachie Gordon."